plxity/QuickLinks-Chrome-extension/readme.md

 # QuickLinks - Chrome Extension

-Being a fresher, I have to fill different job applications everyday and copying my LinkedIn, GitHub, Twitter etc for mentioning in those forms becomes very difficult.
+Being a fresher, I have to fill different job applications everyday and copying my LinkedIn, GitHub, Twitter handle links etc for mentioning in those forms become very difficult.
 So I made this extension which copies the link to the social media handles on the clipboard when you click on the icon.

 > A chrome extension which helps you to copy your important social media links to clipboard in a **faster way**.